 This Week for Graduate Students: Seeking Co-Facilitators for Pedagogies of Race and Oppression Learning Community

-The GSAS Office of Academic Diversity and Inclusion seeks two advanced doctoral students (years 3-7) from departments within GSAS who would work together to co-facilitate its Pedagogies of Race and Oppression Learning Community in AY2021-2022.
-This Learning Community is offered in partnership with Columbia’s Center for Teaching and Learning.
+The GSAS Office of Academic Diversity and Inclusion (OADI) seeks two advanced doctoral students (years 3-7) in Arts & Sciences departments who would work together to co-facilitate the Pedagogies of Race and Oppression Learning Community in AY2023-2024.
+This Learning Community is offered in partnership with the Center for Teaching and Learning.

-The co-facilitators are appointed as OADI Fellows and are provided with a $3000 stipend for the year, beginning in August 2021 and ending in May 2022.
-With guidance and administrative support from OADI and CTL staff, the fellows work as a pair to create and deliver a year-long series of activities (3 sessions each in fall and spring semester) to engage the Columbia graduate community in collective exploration and learning about focused topics in pedagogy and teaching practice as they relate to race and marginalization.
+The co-facilitators are appointed as OADI Fellows and are provided with a modest stipend for the year, beginning in August 2023 and ending in May 2024 (approximately 80 hours total, or 40 per semester).
+With guidance and administrative support from OADI and CTL staff, the fellows work as a pair to create and deliver a year-long series of activities (2-3 sessions each for first cohort in fall semester and a second cohort in spring semester) to engage the Columbia graduate community in collective exploration and learning about focused topics in pedagogy and teaching practice as they relate to race and marginalization.

-Qualified applicants should have some experience teaching college students or adult learners, be comfortable discussing concepts related to racism and oppression, and have some familiarity with one or more relevant pedagogical frames.
+Qualified applicants should have some experience teaching college students or adult learners, be comfortable discussing concepts related to racism and oppression, and have some familiarity with one or more relevant pedagogical frames or approaches.